The Explorers Club: Charter members

-Fellows and Members
+Fellows and members

 The Explorers Club has approximately 3,500 members worldwide, with members from every continent and in more than 60 countries.
 The club differentiates exploration for field science from exploratory travel for tourism.
 Individuals eligible for membership are those who engage in or support field science expeditions aimed at exploring unfamiliar or poorly understood locations or phenomena, with the goal of acquiring knowledge for the benefit of humanity.
 The focus is on individuals who have gained practical experience by actively participating in fieldwork as participants in one or more documented scientific expeditions.
 The club has made it a priority to expand its membership to include qualified explorers from across a range of diversities, including race, culture, gender, age, sexual orientation, geography and socio-economic level, as well as explorers with disabilities.

-Membership of the club is divided into two categories.
+Membership and affiliation of the club is divided into several categories.
 Fellows have made documented contributions to scientific knowledge through field expeditions.
+Such accomplishments are often evidenced by regular scientific publication, but may also be documented in books, popular media, or broadcast media.
 Members have evidenced a sustained interest and participation in some aspect of field exploration and have contributed in broad terms to the cause of exploration and the furthering of scientific knowledge.
+Term memberships are open to full-time graduate students and teaching instructors that meet the same standards/qualifications that exist for regular Members.
+"Friends of the Club" are individuals who wish to associate with The Explorers Club and support its mission.
+Student Members are full-time students, between the ages of 16 and 30, who are enrolled in accredited institutions and are interested in pursuing exploration or field science as a future career or avocation.